4hmetcakmak/BraTS2020CapstoneProject/README.md

 # BraTS2020CapstoneProject
 The dataset of my project, which i prepared as a graduation project of Bootcamp, was taken from the Kaggle site.
+You can find the models I tried before in png formats here.

 # Brain Tumor Segmentation